 We agree on a metric at intake, then score both your original prompt and the compiled version on a held-out evaluation set (examples the optimizer never saw during compilation).
 All artifacts, numbers, and the scoring function ship in the delivered repo.
 You can reproduce the numbers yourself on your own hardware.

 Budget controls how many prompt variations GEPA drafts and evaluates during compilation.
 Light is faster and cheaper, good for smaller eval sets or pre-launch iteration.
 Medium is our default and is what the reference case uses.
-Heavy runs longer and explores a wider Pareto frontier, useful when the eval set is large or the metric is a production-scale outcome (CSAT, escalation, deflection).
+Heavy runs longer and explores more candidates, useful when the eval set is large or the metric is a production-scale outcome (CSAT, escalation, deflection).
 We pick the tier at intake based on your data size and goals.

 Yes.
 DSPy supports multi-module programs and GEPA can optimize all components jointly.
-Multi-step engagements are scoped differently: typically 3 to 4 weeks with a larger iteration allowance.
+Multi-step engagements are larger than the standard fixed-scope shape; we scope them separately at intake.

 For engagements with production traces, we scan for PII before the optimization run and redact as needed.
 We can operate under your API keys (so tokens never hit our infrastructure) or under a dedicated account we manage.
 Data residency (US, EU, on-prem) is configurable at intake.